mborgerson/wiki-export/wiki/Development_Kits.md

 -   Intel VC820, running a prerelease Bios
 -   128Mb RDRAM with an terminator
 -   600Mhz CPU
--   Nvidia Geforece3 NV20 prerelease hardware?
+-   Nvidia Geforce 2 GTS 64MB
--   An OPTI 82C861 2 USB port PCI card
+-   An xircom PCPGI2(OPTI 82C861) 2 USB port PCI card
 -   Intel 82559(ic) Network card
+-   Hard drive is a WD205AA (20.5 Gb) or fujitsu MPF3204AT (20.4 Gb)
+-   ATNG 250w or a 300w powersupply

-These where then programmed by use of a recovery disk that “recovered”
+These where then programmed by use of a recovery disk that “recovered” the system.
+The case is a customized globalwin ycc-802. (color silver and an added jewel)

 ### Apha II